What is Chronic Kidney Disease (CKD)?

 IS THERE ANY HARM IF MY PET SWALLOWS PART OF THE TEST PAD?

-There is no toxicity from the test if swallowed, but the test should not be left unattended in your pet’s mouth in order to reduce the chance of the pet swallowing the pad or plastic strip.
+There is no toxicity from the test if swallowed, but the test should not be left unattended in your pet’s mouth in order to reduce the chance of the pet swallowing the pad or strip.

 How to read Kidney-Chek